Moto E (2nd generation): Hardware

 The second generation Moto E has a 4.5-inch 540p LCD screen, 1.2 GHz quad core processor, 1 GB RAM, storage of 8 GB (5.47 GB is user accessible) with microSD card slot (supports expandable storage of up to 32 GB).
-It also has a water-resistant coating which protects it from light water splash; however, the phone itself is not water resistant.
+It also has a water-resistant coating that protects it from light water splashes; however, the phone itself is not water-resistant.
 It is available in either 3G or 4G LTE.
 The 3G version has a Snapdragon 200 SoC while the 4G LTE version runs a Snapdragon 410 SoC.

-The rear camera is a 5 MP shooter, but does not have an LED flash; it also has a VGA front-facing camera.
-It has a 2390 mAh Li-ion battery which is not user replaceable.
-It does not have an LED notification light as it uses Motorola's Moto Display technology, and it's the first budget phone to include this.
-It also features a Corning Gorilla Glass 3 display, making it scratch resistant but not shatter resistant.
+The rear camera is a 5 MP shooter but lacks an LED flash; it also has a VGA front-facing camera.
+It has a 2390 mAh Li-ion battery that is not user-replaceable.
+It does not have an LED notification light, as it uses Motorola's Moto Display technology, making it the first budget phone to include this feature.
+It also features a Corning Gorilla Glass 3 display, making it scratch-resistant but not shatter-resistant.
 It does not feature a removable back cover; the SIM and Micro SD card slots are located under a removable plastic outer band - the "Motorola Band", which Motorola calls "accent bands".
 These are available directly from Motorola in packs of three; aside from the stock black and white, there are six other colors to choose from.

 Software

-The smartphone was originally launched with Android 5.0.2 "Lollipop", but was updated to 5.1.1 "Lollipop".
+The smartphone was initially launched with Android 5.0.2 "Lollipop", but was updated to 5.1.1 "Lollipop".
 The 4G variant of the Moto E was updated to 6.0 "Marshmallow" in February 2016, in limited countries/regions only.

 Motorola had promised that it would push future Android version updates to the Moto E, but the phone was not included in the initial list to be updated to Android 6.0 "Marshmallow".
 Motorola later announced that the LTE version of Moto E would receive the update in Canada, Latin America, Europe and Asia (except China).